hl7-eu/extensions/input/pagecontent/index.md

 ### Scope

-This guide aims to define a set of extensions by HL7 Europe for the EU realm.
+This guide sets out a collection of HL7 Europe extensions designed for applicability within the EU realm.

 This includes extensions defined for HL7 Europe implementation guides, such as:
 - HL7 Europe Laboratory Report